The Double Major Dilemma – Is It Worth the Extra Effort?

 Demonstrating Commitment: Completing a double major showcases your dedication to your education and ability to manage a demanding workload, which can appeal to future employers or graduate schools.

 When considering a double major, there are a few things to keep in mind.
-Firstly, inadequate planning can lead to longer time spent in college and higher tuition expenses.
-Secondly, a double major typically involves a heavier workload, making balancing your academic and personal life challenging.
+Firstly, inadequate planning can result in a longer time spent in college and higher tuition expenses.
+Secondly, a double major typically involves a heavier workload, making it challenging to balance your academic and personal life.

 Promising double major combinations